 3. Monitor recurring fevers

 It can seem like a fever is constantly changing.
 If you have recurring fevers, medical tests can rule out other serious causes.

 4. Get out of bed

-Follow instructions.
-Read the directions that come with your thermometer.
-For an oral reading, place the instrument under your tongue, and keep your mouth closed for the recommended amount of time, which is usually about 3 minutes.
+Follow the instructions.
+Refer to the instructions that came with your thermometer.
+To get an oral reading, place your instrument under your tongue and close your mouth for at least 3 minutes.

-Dress in layers.
-Multiple layers are better than heavy clothing or bedding that could make you sweat.
-That kind of rapid heat loss actually makes a fever worse.
+Layer your clothes.
+More layers is better than wearing heavy clothing that can make you sweat.
+This rapid heat loss can actually make a fever worse.

-Drink liquids.
-You might not feel like eating much when you’re sick, but it’s important to stay hydrated.
-Sip water, low sodium soup, or other beverages.
+Get liquids.
+It’s possible to not feel like eating when you’re ill, but it is important to stay hydrated.
+Drink water, low-sodium soups, and other beverages.

 Take a sponge bath in shallow water to get quick relief.
 To avoid chills, use warm water.

 Be cool when it comes to fevers.
 Contact your doctor immediately if your child has a dangerously high fever or other symptoms such as seizures, unresponsiveness, or a high temperature.
 Fever symptoms can also be a sign of a healthy immune system and protection against illness.